Indigenous Bike Program

 How You Can Help

-The Indigenous Bike Program is powered by community donations, grant support, and creative fundraisers like the Ice Road Challenge, an annual fat bike ride across frozen lakes to raise funds for the Indigenous Bike Program in Pikangikum First Nation.
+The Indigenous Bike Program is powered by community donations, grant support, and creative fundraisers like the Ice Road Challenges, two unique annual fat bike rides across frozen lakes.
 Your support helps us deliver equipment, train youth, and grow this program in more communities.
 Whether you donate, volunteer, or ride with us, you're part of something bigger.

 Indigenous Bike Program Supporters